 These are a few of the challenges that Venezuelan adolescents face during a global pandemic and in the midst of the largest external displacement of people in the Western Hemisphere’s history.

-Through the BetterTogether Challenge, USAID supports Venezuelans with two awards that relieve these pressures and provide access to critical support with the hope for a brighter future in their own country.
+Through the BetterTogether Challenge, USAID is supporting Venezuelans with two awards that relieve these pressures and provide access to critical support with the hope for a brighter future in their own country.

 Focus Areas and Impact